kesselb/nextcloud-ocp-events/events.rst

 .. versionadded:: 25

-Event that apps can emit on their page rendering to trigger loading of aditional scripts for reference widget rendering
+Event emitted when apps might render references like link previews or smart picker widgets.
+This can be used to inject scripts for extending that.
+Further details can be found in the :ref:`Reference providers` deep dive.

 ``OCP\Comments\CommentsEntityEvent``
 ************************************